NahomTorba/Enibla-recipe-sharing/README.md

 ### Social Features
 - Connect with other food lovers
-- Follow favorite cuisines
 - Rate and review recipes
-- Share recipes on social media
+- Save recipes on profile

 ### Advanced Features
 - Recipe categorization by tags